Top 5 things to do once you set up your new PS5

 Share your gameplay with a friend

 One of the most interesting features the PS5 brings is the ability to stream your game, picture-in-picture, to any friends you're talking to in a party.
 Using this feature, called Screen Share, can completely change the dynamic in a party.
-You can show someone how to accomplish something in a game, play through singleplayer games together, or just add to the atmosphere as you hang out.
+You can show someone how to accomplish something in a game, play through singleplayer games together, have an impromptu friends-only streaming session, or just add to the atmosphere as you hang out.
 Try it the next time you're in a party.

 Have fun in a whole new world

 A whole new generation is here, with plenty of great games to come.
-Deathloop, Hogwarts Legacy, Horizon Forbidden West and a new God of War are just some of the great games that are scheduled to be available in 2021.
-In our PS5 review, PlayStation lead Jennifer Locke stated she can't go back to the PS4 now that the PS5 is here and is looking forward to just what else is in store.
+There's games like Deathloop to play while other titles that have been delayed into 2022 — such as Hogwarts Legacy, Horizon Forbidden West and God of War Ragnarok — are just some of the great games that are scheduled to be available at some point over the next 12 months.

+Looking ahead even further, the future remains bright.
+Sony invested in numerous companies through acquisitions throughout 2021, expanding the workforce at PlayStation Studios with teams at Bluepoint Games, Firesprite, Housemarque, Nixxes, and Valkyrie Entertainment, so there's going to be a strong library of PS5 exclusive games on the way later in the generation.
+In our PS5 review, our Gaming Editor and PlayStation lead Jennifer Locke stated she can't go back to the PS4 now that the PS5 is here and is looking forward to just what else is in store, and hopefully this holiday season, you'll be in the same boat.

 Subscribe